YenWenWang/HapDipKinship/README.md

 # HapDipKinship
-This is a package containing algorithms to estimate kinship in haploid-diploid mixed populations.
+This is a package containing algorithms, exKING-robust and KIMGENS, to estimate kinship in haploid-diploid mixed populations.
 These algorithms are strongly inspired by KING-robust.

 ## Installation
 To install this package, run